pmelchi/pmelchi.github.io/_posts/2021-11-13-Angular-Starting.markdown

 ## View encapsulation

-This is how angular components get separate styles and they are independent of each other.
+This is how angular components get separate styles and they are independent of each other, and by default it uses an *emulated view encapsulation*.

 To control how this encapsulation happens on a per component basis, set the view encapsulation mode in the component metadata